harbor-xyz/frontend-pair-programming-assignment/README.md

 To reproduce the error -

 1. After running `yarn`
-2. In a terminal window, run `npx hardhat node --no-deploy`
+2. In a terminal window, run `npx hardhat node --no-deploy`, from the root of this repository.
-3. In another terminal window, run `npx hardhat deploy --network localhost`
+3. In another terminal window, run `npx hardhat deploy --network localhost`.
+Make sure that you run this from the root of this repository.

 You should see this error -